$^3S_1-{}^3D_1$ coupled channel $\Lambda_c N$ interactions: chiral effective field theory vs. lattice QCD: theoretical framework

 In the covariant ChEFT, as discussed in Ref.~\cite{Song:2020isu}, the $^1S_0$ and $^3S_1-{}^3D_1$ CT potentials for the $Y_cN$ system read,

 where

-It should be noted that there exist three differences between the covariant and the non-relativistic ChEFT potentials as presented above: (1) the covariant chiral potentials explicitly contain the baryon masses $M_{Y_c}$ and $M_N$, where $M_{Y_c}=(M_{\Lambda_c}+M_{\Sigma_c})/2$; (2) because of the fact $M_{Y_c} \neq M_N$, the LECs from the $^1S_0$ partial wave also contribute to those of the $^3S_1-{}^3D_1$ partial waves; (3) the LECs responsible for the $SD$ coupling are correlated with those of the $^1S_0$ and $^3S_1$ potentials.
+It should be noted that there exist three differences between the covariant and the non-relativistic ChEFT potentials as presented above: (1) the covariant chiral potentials explicitly contain the baryon masses $M_{Y_c}$ and $M_N$, where $M_{Y_c}=(M_{\Lambda_c}+M_{\Sigma_c})/2$, whose values are the same as those given in Table I of Ref.~\cite{Song:2020isu}; (2) because of the fact $M_{Y_c} \neq M_N$, the LECs from the $^1S_0$ partial wave also contribute to those of the $^3S_1-{}^3D_1$ partial waves; (3) the LECs responsible for the $SD$ coupling are correlated with those of the $^1S_0$ and $^3S_1$ potentials.
 It should be noted that the contributions from the $\Sigma_cN$ intermediate state in the CT potentials were set zero in both the non relativistic ChEFT~\cite{Haidenbauer:2017dua} and covariant ChEFT~\cite{Song:2020isu}, since the limited lattice QCD data could not fix these contributions.

 The leading-order OME potential reads,

 where $\Delta E= E_{p'}-E_{p}$ is the transferred kinetic energy, i.e., the retardation effect, and we adopt the complete form of the Dirac spinor for the baryons involved